Announcing the Benchmark of Intermediary Client Behavior

-- Distributors select funds and make them available to advisors, who make discretionary investment decisions on behalf of their end clients.
+- Buying – distributors select funds and make them available to advisors, who make discretionary investment decisions on behalf of their end clients.

-- Over time, flows of assets increase and decrease.
+- Buying more – over time, flows of assets increase and decrease.

-As a result, the behaviors that distributors and advisors display in relation to buying, staying, and buying more are different to those in the institutional market and, therefore, need to be measured differently.
+As a result, the measurable behaviors that distributors and advisors display relate more to buying and buying more.
+In addition, the flow nature of a funds-only market and the influence of ratings agencies makes their behaviors different to those in the institutional space, so we need to measure them differently.

-The benchmark will give Heads of Intermediary a new tool that will go to the heart of wholesale and advisory relationships because it will enable them to measure, compare, and predict the most important client behaviors for managing their businesses.
+The result will give Heads of Intermediary a new tool that will go to the heart of wholesale and advisory relationships.

-Looking at this from the perspective of a P&L statement, you will be able to drill down into the behaviors that drive revenue generation (buying), revenue retention (staying), and the cost of sale (buying more).
-This will enable you to embed client behaviors into your targets and develop strategies to stimulate the actions you want.
+Looking at this from the perspective of a P&L statement, Accomplish’s Behavioral Analytics Platform will enable you to drill down into the behaviors that drive revenue generation (buying), and the cost of sale (buying more).
+You will then be able to embed client behaviors into your targets and develop strategies to stimulate the actions you want.

-If you would like the earliest and cheapest access, book a 20-minute demo now.
+If you are interested in participating, book a 20-minute demo now.
 In the session, we will show you how behavioral benchmarking works and let you explore the metrics that will comprise the new benchmark of intermediary client behavior.